TedCart/spotify-assistant/README.md

 ## Technologies Used

--JavaScript
+- JavaScript
--HTML + CSS
+- HTML + CSS
--jQuery
+- jQuery
--Handlebars
+- Handlebars
--Bootstrap
+- Bootstrap

 ## What does it do?